Sponsored by Physicians Mutual

 If your emergency fund is dangerously low, start building it back up, says Kalsman.
 “You want to make sure that if you have an unanticipated medical cost or your roof needs repair, you have enough savings to cover the cost,” Kalsman said.

 Kalsman normally advises clients to set aside three to six months of living expenses.
 But she recommends retirees have at least a year of living expenses in the event of a worst-case scenario, such as a significant stock market decline or global recession.
-The goal is to have enough cash so you can avoid pulling from investment accounts in down markets.

 7. Fine-tune your asset mix

-Review your mix of stocks, bonds, cash, and other assets to ensure that your portfolio is properly aligned with your risk tolerance and time horizon, says Stanley.
+Review your mix of stocks, bonds, cash and other assets to ensure that your portfolio is properly aligned with your risk tolerance and time horizon, says Stanley.

 “The right asset allocation is one that delivers an annual return that will make your financial plan work but also allows you to sleep at night,” said Stanley.

-If a review of your portfolio identifies too big a helping of more-volatile stocks, dial back equity exposure to get back to an asset mix that’s better suited to your circumstances and will better protect you in the event of a market swoon.
+If a review of your portfolio identifies too big a helping of more volatile stocks, dial back equity exposure to get back to an asset mix that’s better suited to your circumstances and will better protect you in the event of a market swoon.

 “Now’s a good time to pare down your risk,” said Kalsman.
 “Maybe it’s time for a little bit more balanced portfolio.”